 Homework Helper Program

 Homework Helper Program in Troy City Schools provides necessary resources, facilitators and a school environment for students to complete their homework.
 TFBT recognizes that to be successful, students must stay on top of their homework, show discipline and responsibility with their assignments, and build confidence to ask questions.
 TFBT provides skilled Troy City Schools staff members to guide students with their work during the school year for students beginning in the fourth grade.
 Contact your school office in the fall for more information!

 Lunch Buddy Program

-Our Lunch Buddy program is one of the earliest academic support programs that we created more than 25 years ago, and it continues to have a significant impact on many students.
-Adult mentors are paired with students in grades 4th, 5th and 6th and enjoy lunch together one day a month.
-This relationship creates opportunities for the Lunch Buddy to talk with the students about their futures and to connect them with an adult who will support and encourage them.
-Students find themselves thinking about college and aspirations for their future.
+Our Troy Lunch Buddy program is one of the earliest academic support programs that we created more than 25 years ago, and it continues to have a significant impact on the students enrolled.
+Community adult mentors are paired with students beginning in the fourth grade.
+They have lunch together one day a month.
+This relationship creates opportunities for the Lunch Buddy to talk with the students about their futures and to connect with, listen and encourage them along their academic path.
+Students find themselves thinking about careers, training, college and aspirations for their future.
 Lunch Buddies are rewarded with smiles and gratitude as they meet with their students regularly.
 Some Lunch Buddies even make opportunities to take their Lunch Buddy to museums, shows, sporting events or to spectate at the student’s activities.
 Those who volunteer as a Lunch Buddy feel genuinely rewarded by the impact that this program has on a child.
 Parents of students in the Lunch Buddy program comment on the positive influence the program has on their child.
 For this or other TFBT volunteer opportunities, enroll here!